judyboon/BASS/README.md

 ### Compilation
 BASS is implemented using C++.
 Use Makefile to compile the source code to an executable file.
 It requires installation of GNU Scientific Library (GSL).
-Please make sure the library has been installed in your OS.
+Make sure the library has been installed in your OS and the path has been correctly specified in _Makefile_.

 ### Running
 Shell script _runBASS.sh_ provides an example of running BASS with simulation data set "Yn100sim5.sim".